 - Make ICF accessible to an economically-diverse membership.

 Each of these top-level objectives is developed and implemented through multiple strategies at the operational level.
 ICF staff design the methods, within proscribed limits, that will achieve these results, or make progress toward achieving them.
 The Board receives regular updates as to progress toward these ends.
-Our most recent report is the 2012 Ends Report.
+Our most recent report is the 2013 ICF Ends Policies.

 ICF is organized as a consumer cooperative under Vermont law.
 Consumer co-ops have the advantage of being taxed essentially as non-profit enterprises when doing business with the members of the cooperative.
 They also have the ability to raise some capital, through member equity payments and undistributed retained earnings.